vmtejas/codeExercise/README.md

 # Code Exercise

-# Login Controls Exercise instructions
+# Login Controls Exercise Instructions

 Go the the directory with the login_app